-If you would like your child to attend our school, please see full details of our admission arrangements below.
-Alternatively contact the school office directly.
+If you would like your child to attend our school, please see the full details of our admission arrangements below.
+Alternatively, contact the school office directly.

 The Governors at Hawksworth Church of England Primary School are the Admissions Authority and it is a legal requirement that they have a clearly defined and published admission policy for the school.
 In the event that there are more applications than the number of places available, the governors will allocate places according to the criteria set out in the policy.

 The planned admission number for September 2023 is 15.

 Parents of children who are offered a place at the school before they are of compulsory school age can defer their child’s entry until later in the school year, or until the child reaches compulsory school age in that school year.
 Where entry is deferred, the school will hold the place for that child and not offer it to another child during the remainder of the school year.
 Parents cannot defer entry beyond the beginning of the term after the child’s fifth birthday, nor beyond the academic year for which the original application was accepted.
 Parents can also request that their child attends part-time until the child reaches compulsory school age.

 Children with a statement of Special Educational Needs

 Children with a statement of Special Educational Needs will be allocated a place in accordance with S.324 of the education Act 1996

 If there are more applicants than places available, governors will allocate places according to the oversubscription criteria below:

 Criteria for admission (in order of priority) Admission to Reception Year and in-year transfers